Sergii Regeliuk

 Creditors that do not meet the eligibility criteria for these “New Investment” opportunities currently have limited options for debt repayment.
 However, they may consider alternative strategies such as debt-to-equity swaps, reinvestment in Ukraine, or using corporate investment funds as dividends repayment instrument.
 Foreign investors are encouraged to seek advice from local legal and financial experts to ensure full compliance with the evolving NBU regulations.

-An insurance contract can cover one or multiple war and/or political risks.
-The ECA determines the insurance tariff for each individual contract according to its tariff policies.
-Other terms of the insurance contract are agreed upon by the parties, subject to the provisions of the law and the ECA's insurance policies.
+Insurance contracts can cover multiple war and/or political risks, but don’t expect a standard rate.
+The ECA sets the insurance tariff for each contract based on its internal policies.
+The rest of the contract terms are up for negotiation, but must align with the law and the ECA’s rules.

 UKRAINE-TÜRKIYE: FREE TRADE AGREEMENT AS FUTURE TOOL TO REBUILD UKRAINE